whoward/docs/markdown/reference/sauce-connect.md

 For increased reliability and security, use a dedicated server.
 You may need to up your open file limit if your parallel test count is high (`ulimit -n 8192`).

+Note: Sauce Connect 4 will not work on Mac OS X versions less than 10.8

 ###  How is Sauce Connect Secured?

 Though starting up a tunnel using Sauce Connect may take a few seconds, our tunneling method allows for the highest possible security.
 We spin up a secure tunnel sandbox environment for each tunnel connection in order to provide greater tunnel security and isolation from other customers.